 In August 1843, Collins paid $15,000 (a sum he had raised from others) to purchase a 300-acre farm with buildings in the hamlet of Mottville, outside Skaneateles, for the new project.
 The property included a stone house, a barn, a mill, and other buildings.
 On October 14, the Community was formally launched with a convention held in the property’s barn.
 Speakers included Collins and the atheist firebrand Ernestine L. Rose.
-Attendees included Hezekiah Joslyn, his wife Helen, and their teenaged daughter Matilda, who would later gain fame as woman suffrage activist Matilda Joslyn Gage.
+Attendees included Hezekiah Joslyn, his wife, Helen, and their teenage daughter Matilda, who would later gain fame as woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) activist Matilda Joslyn Gage.
 Young Matilda was particularly excited at the prospect of living in this bold new Community.

 Formal Community operations began in January 1844 with grounds and buildings in fine order but only ninety residents, well below the 150 originally projected.
 Despite the shortfall, Community members engaged in agriculture, blacksmithing, shoemaking, and carpentry; the group even published its own newspaper.
 Labor was arranged cooperatively, though not in close accord with the elaborate system prescribed by Fourier.